What is a Bill of Lading or Order Form for Material Handling and why do I need it?

 It is simple to describe the types of freight you are shipping but difficult to estimate the weight of the items, especially after a show when you might be shipping fewer items.
 Try to package items together and combine all small items on to a pallet or in cases so they are easily moved by forklifts without being damaged.
 It is recommended to wrap items in shrink wrap to make sure shipping carriers are not repackaging your items.

 Finally, declare an excess value for your shipment (“EDV”).
 GES’ liability is limited to $.50 per pound package, $100.00 per package, or $1500.00 per occurrence, whichever is less.
 You may choose to declare a value for your shipment that exceeds the liability amount stated.
 Do not forget to complete this section, outlined in the terms on the form, if you require a higher liability amount.
 Please note, EDV cannot be purchased for outbound shipments only.
 Once you have read all the terms and conditions, print, sign, and date the document in the bottom left corner.
 If your shipment is international, do not forget to attach a commercial invoice.

 Once all your freight items are packed and ready to be moved to the loading dock, turn in the Order Form for Material Handling/BOL to the GES Exhibitor Services Desk and retain a copy.
 Be sure to take a photo of your freight, ready to be shipped, and your completed forms in case any issues arise.

-If you have any questions about completing an Order Form for Material Handling/BOL or need help securing a logistics provider, GES can help.
-Call our National Servicenter® at 1-800-475-2098 or click here to chat with an expert.
+If you have any questions about completing an Order Form for Material Handling/BOL or need help securing a domestic or international logistics provider, contact GES.

 About the AuthorFollow on Linkedin More Content by Christy Ricketts